Contrast-Security-OSS/docs/content/admin/teamserver/install/InstallingDistributedTeamServer.md

 $ tar -czvf ~/ctdc.tar.gz data/conf data/contrast.lic data/esapi/ data/.initialized data/.contrast
 ```

-## Distributed Fresh installation
+## Distributed Fresh Installation
-It is possible to run the installation as a regular user, however we recommend installation to your system as a *privileged* user.
+It is possible to run the installation as a regular user; however, we recommend installation to your system as a *privileged* user.
 This means if you are on Windows, you can right-click the installer and select **Run As Administrator** and if you are on Linux, use the ```sudo``` command to launch the installer.

 Once you have launched the installer, you will be presented with several questions.
-Please select the "Application Server Only" installation option when prompted.
+Please select the **Application Server Only** installation option when prompted.
 Provide the compressed file you created in the previous section and follow the onscreen steps.

 > **NOTE:** Pay particularly close attention to the value used for the TeamServer URL.
 This is the URL that client agents will use to communicate back to the TeamServer.
 Please set this value to a TeamServer host or load balancer that is reachable by your agent hosts.